M-O-Marmalade/GBDKHelloWorld/README.md

-Exploring the GBDK with Visual Studio
+Exploring GBDK with Visual Studio